doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

 ) ENGINE=InnoDB AUTO_INCREMENT=11 DEFAULT CHARSET=latin1;
 ~~~
   - `exit`
+  - WARNING If you ran `mysql_secure_installation` you will want to run this:
+    - `ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password by `Password1234!';`
+    - and update the config.php file to use the same password `Password1234!`
   - `sudo mysql -u root -p simple_lamp < simple_lamp.sql`
    - press enter (no password) when prompted for the mysql password for root
 - Set file permissions